telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-logLevel**.
 Select initial logging level, supported levels:
     - NONE    (suppress ALL log output, including errors),
     - ERROR   (show only error messages),
-    - WARNING (show error and warning messages - this is the default setting),
+    - WARN    (show error and warning messages - this is the default setting),
     - INFO    (show error, warning and informational messages),
     - DEBUG   (show ALL messages).
     Note that the log level can be modified in run-time, using the [admin API](management_api.md).